Enable enhanced networking with ENA on your EC2 instances - Amazon Elastic Compute Cloud

 Register-EC2Image -EnaSupport $true ...

-The latest Ubuntu HVM AMIs include the module required for enhanced networking with ENA installed and have ENA support enabled.
+The latest Ubuntu HVM AMIs include the kernel driver required for enhanced networking with ENA installed and have ENA support enabled.
 Therefore, if you launch an instance with the latest Ubuntu HVM AMI on a supported instance type, enhanced networking is already enabled for your instance.
 For more information, see Test whether enhanced networking is enabled.

 If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the linux-aws kernel package to get the latest enhanced networking drivers and update the required attribute.